metalysm/NVIDIA_SharePrice_Prediction/README.md

 The share prices on NVIDIA Corp between 2000-2024.

-According to these data, exploratory data analysis was carried out and data visualization was made according to the results of this analysis.
+According to these data, exploratory data analysis will be carry out and share price predictions will be made.